 |Phone:||(03) 5981 8532|

-Background.
-One of the original breeds of the highlands and west coast islands of Scotland, this working Terrier was valued for its ability to hunt and kill vermin as part of a Laird’s pack or a crofter’s house dog.
-In 1910 the name Cairn Terrier was approved by the Kennel Club for this hardy terrier, also the Cairn Terrier Club was established by devotees to ensure that the “old working terrier of the highlands was not going to become a lap dog”, which is reflected in the present standard of the breed.
+One of the original breeds of the highlands and west coast islands of Scotland, this working Terrier was valued for its ability to hunt and kill vermin as part of a Laird’s pack or as a crofter’s house dog.
+Despite this, the Cairn Terrier was the last of the Terrier breeds of Scotland to gain pure breed status.
+The Cairn Terrier Club was established by devotees to ensure that the “old working terrier of the highlands was not going to become a lap dog”, which is reflected in the present standard of the breed.

-Average Lifespan.
-When considering a dog please realize that you are taking on for its life time.
-The Cairn Terrier lives between 12 to 15 years of age.
+When considering a dog, please realise that you are taking it on for its lifetime.
+The average life span is 15 years.